jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Cromwell](https://en.wikipedia.org/wiki/Cromwell_(film))._

 Parliament eventually got sick of being ignored.
-So they raised a modern army, Charles raised his own, and the two sides fought the English Civil War (1642–1646).
+So they raised a modern army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy on their way to becoming player gods.
 They chose their own leaders by merit and suspected Charles was a closet Catholic.

 Charles's Royalist Army was mostly nobles who hired foreign mercenaries and suspected the Parliamentarians had gone mad.